ohyeah521/shadowblade-slave-android/README.md

 ##How to add function
 -------------------
 ###Create your SessionHandler
   New a class in package `com.android.sys.session.handler` named as `<FunctionName>SessionHandler` (eg. YourSessionHandler), implement `NetworkSeessionManager.SessionHandler` interface<br>
   Add your code in this class<br>
 ###Add to NetworkSessionManager
-  Call `NetworkSessionManager.addSessionHandler(SessionName,new YourSessionHandler())` to add your SessionHandler instance into NetworkSessionManager
+  Add your SessionHandler instance into NetworkSessionManager by `NetworkSessionManager.addSessionHandler(SessionName,new YourSessionHandler())`